gmarchetti2020/samplot-ml/README.md

 # Samplot-ML on GCP
 This is a fork of the original Samplot-ML repository.
-Code has been modified to run the workflow on GCP.
+Code has been modified to run the workflow on Google Cloud.
-Please follow the instruction for the [Google Lifescience Tutorial](https://snakemake.readthedocs.io/en/stable/executor_tutorial/google_lifesciences.html) to set up your environment.
+Please follow the instruction for the [Google Life Sciences Tutorial](https://snakemake.readthedocs.io/en/stable/executor_tutorial/google_lifesciences.html) to set up your environment.
 Clone this repository, then amend the `samplot-ml-predict.yaml` configuration file to point at your data.
-The process has been tested with the data files mentioned in the original repository.
+The process has been tested with the data files mentioned in the original article.
 They can be downloaded as per instructions below.
 The `samplot-ml-predict.smk`  file defines the workflow.
 Amend it as necessary.
 You can then run it on GCP with:
 ```
 snakemake \